BBO Discussion Forums: Has U.S. Democracy Been Trumped? - BBO Discussion Forums

 I think it's a vestige of a time when insurance and Medicare tended to cover more.
 Now Medicare has the "donut hole", and patients have to fill in the gaps much more.

-#508 User is online Winstonm
+#508 User is offline Winstonm

 • PipPipPipPipPipPipPipPipPipPipPip